-Katharine is a Senior Fellow of the Higher Education Academy and a member of the AHRC Peer Review College.
+Katharine is a Fellow of the English Association, a Senior Fellow of the Higher Education Academy and a member of the AHRC Peer Review College.
 She has recently examined PhD dissertations at the University of Sydney, the Shakespeare Institute, University College London, the University of Cambridge, the University of St Andrews and Loughborough University.
 She served from 2016 - 2020 as External Examiner for BA programmes in English at the University of Bristol, and for MA programmes (including Shakespeare and Creativity) at the Shakespeare Institute.

 I studied for my BA at the University of York and for my MA at the University of Leeds.
 My PhD on 'Mina Loy’s Modernist Aesthetic’ was awarded at the University of Leeds.
 My teaching career has taken me from Leeds, to Falmouth University in Cornwall, before arriving at Oxford Brookes University.
 I teach primarily on modern and contemporary literature, media and culture, and American literature and culture.
 From 2014-2020 I was on the Executive Committee of the British Association for Modernist Studies.
 I am currently the Equality, Diversity and Inclusion Lead (Academic) for the Faculty of Humanities and Social Sciences.

 Dr Laura Higgins